GoogleCloudPlatform/snapshot-debugger/docs/SCHEMA.md

 user.
 For finalized `Snapshot` breakpoints that have capture data, the full data is present here, meaning the `stackFrames`, `variableTable` and `evaluatedExpressions` are present, unlike under the `final` node.

-### Breakpoint Entity

-The breakpoint entity is fully documented in protobuf form [here][breakpoint_entity].
-The data in the Firebase DB is in JSON format, which protobuf maps to as described [here][json_mapping].
-One thing to note is how Firebase stores [arrays][firebase_arrays].

-## cdbg/debuggees

-This node contains information about the debuggees themselves.
-See the section below for the debuggee specification.
-Of particular note it is up to the agent to keep the `lastUpdateTimeUnixMsec` field up to date by refreshing it at least once per hour.
-This CLI uses this value to determine which debuggee's are active.

-### Debuggee Entity

-The debuggee entity is fully documented in protobuf form [here][debuggee_entity].
-The data in the Firebase DB is in JSON format, which protobuf maps to as described [here][json_mapping].

-## cdbg/schema_version

-Specifies the schema version of the database.
-The presence of this field is also used as an indication that the database has been configured by the Snapshot Debugger's `init` CLI command.

 [breakpoint_entity]: https://github.com/GoogleCloudPlatform/cloud-debug-java/blob/01148711d4d3f9ee566d21b21b80079a7b7206b1/schema/data.proto#L306
 [debuggee_entity]: https://github.com/GoogleCloudPlatform/cloud-debug-java/blob/01148711d4d3f9ee566d21b21b80079a7b7206b1/schema/data.proto#L439